 The William Walker House, the oldest dwelling in Reedville opened as the Reedville Fishermen's Museum in 1988.

-Located in the heart of the historic district of Reedville, a working fishing village, was founded in 1874 by Elijah Reed, the museum houses a variety of exhibits showcasing the maritime heritage.
-The museum is dedicated to preserving the heritage of the maritime history of the lower Chesapeake Bay area and the watermen who have plied their trade here for hundreds of years.
+Located in the heart of the historic district of Reedville, a working fishing village, the museum houses a variety of exhibits showcasing the maritime heritage.
+Celebrating their 30th anniversary this year, the museum is dedicated to preserving the heritage of the maritime history of the lower Chesapeake Bay area and the watermen who have plied their trade here for hundreds of years.